vhpraneeth/Flask_random_password/README.md

 [http://is.pythonanywhere.com/api/](http://is.pythonanywhere.com/api/)  -> Directly returns random password without HTML code

-[http://is.pythonanywhere.com/var/](http://is.pythonanywhere.com/var/)  -> To store any value temporarily
+[http://is.pythonanywhere.com/var/](http://is.pythonanywhere.com/var?var=)  -> To store any value

-(New feature)
+[http://is.pythonanywhere.com/var/](http://is.pythonanywhere.com/var/)  -> To get the last stored value

 Uses: